To purchase Turkey Poults at Meyer Hatchery, shop our website .

-Brooding day old poults are very much like brooding day old chicks but with a few little adjustments to ensure the health and well being of your new little ones.
+Brooding day-old turkey poults is very much like brooding day-old chicks but with a few little adjustments to ensure the health and well-being of your new little ones.
 Most often poults will be fully feathered and will be ready to move into their outdoor housing around 6-7 weeks of age.
-But until they are fully feathered they need to be kept in a draft-free, temperature controlled brooder space protected from predators and supplied with fresh food and water.
+But until they are fully feathered they need to be kept in a draft-free, temperature-controlled brooder space protected from predators and supplied with fresh food and water.

 During the first weeks, your new poults will need to be kept at a much higher air temperature than you would be comfortable.
 I recommend setting up their brooder space at least 24 hours prior to their arrival so that you have plenty of time to make any necessary adjustments before they arrive.
 Your brooder is their temporary home and should consist of the following:

 - A plastic tote, stock tank, wooden box, cardboard box or swimming pool…something with solid sides to help prevent drafts and keep your poults contained.
 If it has been used for poultry previously, scrub with 10% bleach solution and allow to dry before new babies are introduced.